linnanwang/BLASX/README.md

 3. that's it, enjoy!!
 </li>
 </ul>
 For more questions, please open an issue and I will update accordingly.
-Enjoy.
+Enjoy!

+Please cite our paper@
+@article{wang2015blasx,
+  title={BLASX: A High Performance Level-3 BLAS Library for Heterogeneous Multi-GPU Computing}, author={Wang, Linnan and Wu, Wei and Xiao, Jianxiong and Yang, Yi}, journal={arXiv preprint arXiv:1510.05041}, year={2015}
+}

 Linnan